What is smart home technology

 Forgetting to adjust the thermostat when you leave your house can be a big waste of money.
 Smart thermostats are making this scenario a thing of the past.
 With technology like Nest, convenient control of your home’s thermostat is now right at your fingertips wherever you are.

-With a programmable smart thermostat you can control the settings from your Apple or Android smartphone.
+These devices enable you to use your phone as a thermostat.
 Best of all, its sophisticated automation technology continually learns to pre-heat/cool your home based on your habits so that you are comfortable at all times.
 The last thing you want after a long day at work is to come home to a freezing house.
 With a Wi-Fi enabled thermostat, you can take total control of your home’s temperature settings.

 Your thermostat isn’t the only appliance you can control from a smart home app.
 Here is a list of the best smart appliances to help you continue the modernization of your home.